api3dao/vitepress-docs/docs/dev/frontmatter.md

 ### `version`

-(required) The version number of doc sets such as Airnode and OIS.
-Leave empty for all other doc sets.
+(required for Airnode and OIS) The version number for the Airnode and OIS docsets.

 ### `outline`